tdwg/website/conferences/2026/program/side-events/index.md

 toc: true

 ---
+_Last updated 19 Aug 2026_

-Different Task Groups and related organisations will be running a series of events during the weekends before and after TDWG 2026 and are open for you to join.
+Different Task Groups and related organizations will be running a series of events during the weekends before and after TDWG 2026 and are open for you to join.

 See below details for each event.
-Please get in touch directly with the organisers of each event for any questions.
+Please get in touch directly with the organizers of each event for any questions.

 ## Calendar

 <div class="container">